 - Product revenue.
 Product revenue is primarily generated from sales of our physical and virtual machine appliances.
 The majority of our product revenue continues to be generated by our Core Platform product line.
 Product revenue also includes revenue from sales of Enhanced Platform Technologies.
 As a percentage of total revenue, our product revenue has varied from quarter to quarter. - Service revenue.
 Service revenue is generated primarily from FortiGuard security subscription services and FortiCare technical support services.
 We recognize revenue from FortiGuard security subscription and FortiCare technical support services ratably over the service term.
 Our typical contractual support and subscription term is one to five years.
-We also generate a small portion of our revenue from other services, for which we recognize revenue as the services are provided, and cloud-based services, for which we recognize revenue as the services are provided, and cloud-based services, for which we recognize revenue to be higher than product revenue.
+We also generate a small portion of our revenue from other services, for which we recognize revenue as the services are provided, and cloud-based services, for which we recognize revenue as the services are provided, and cloud-based services, for which we recognize revenue as the services are provided, and cloud-based services, for which we recognize revenue as the services are delivered or on a monthly usage basis.
+As a percentage of total revenue, we continue to expect service revenue to be higher than product revenue.
 Our service revenue growth rate depends significantly on the growth of our customer base, the expansion of our service bundle offerings, the mix of our product revenue, pricing actions, the expansion and introduction of new service offerings, the attach rate of service contracts to new product sales, and the renewal of service contracts by our existing customers.